-Melania Trump channels Jackie Kennedy in Ralph Lauren dress
+Melania Trump channels Jackie Kennedy in Ralph Lauren outfit

-(CNN)Melania Trump stepped out in a powder blue Ralph Lauren suit that harkened back to Jacqueline Kennedy Onassis' iconic style.
+(CNN)Melania Trump stepped out in a powder blue Ralph Lauren outfit that harkened back to Jacqueline Kennedy Onassis' iconic style.

 She also wore matching shoes and gloves.